-It is our grantors that make our programs and services possible in the communities we serve.
+It is our grantors and donors that make our programs and services possible in the communities we serve.
 We are grateful for their continued funding and administrative support.

 The California Department of Rehabilitation (DOR) administers the largest vocational rehabilitation program in the country.
 We have a three-pronged mission to provide services and advocacy that assist people with disabilities to live independently, become employed and have equality in the communities in which they live and work.
 DOR provides consultation, counseling and vocational rehabilitation, and works with community partners to assist the consumers we serve

 Inland Empire Health Plan (IEHP) is a not-for-profit Medi-Cal and Medicare health plan headquartered in Rancho Cucamonga, California.
 We are the largest health plan in the Inland Empire, and one of the fastest-growing health plans in the nation.

 The Administration for Community Living was created around the fundamental principle that older adults and people with disabilities of all ages should be able to live where they choose, with the people they choose, and with the ability to participate fully in their communities.

 Transitional Work Solutions is the leading provider of Return to Work Solutions and Consulting Services.
 The Return to Work Program offers an innovative option to employers everywhere when they cannot meet the light duty restrictions of an injured employee through partnerships with local non-profits.
 The program helps employees make a positive transition to the workplace while helping employers reduce workers’ compensation costs and retain valued workers through an innovative Return to Work Program.